curl/everything-curl/usingcurl/connections/name.md

 ## Provide a custom IP address for a name

 Do you know better than the name resolver where curl should go?
-Then you can give an IP address to curl yourself!
+Then you can give an IP address to curl yourself.
 If you want to redirect port 80 access for `example.com` to instead reach your localhost:

     curl --resolve example.com:80:127.0.0.1 http://example.com/